-At the onset to the probate case, everyone wants to know how long it will take, and rightly so.
+At the onset of the probate case, everyone wants to know how long does probate take, and rightly so.
 In our experience, an average probate case in New York takes about a year to complete.

 You can look at the probate process as having three stages – (1) appointment of the executor, (2) settlement of the property and (3) closing.
 The approximate time for each stage: